Staff and friends, 2010. Photo: Rick Egan, The Salt Lake Tribune.

 HRAEFN WULFSON

 Pronounced “Raven” (it’s Anglo Saxon), is a fine artist, painter, producer and production designer.
 Nearly a decade working in Los Angeles on sets, props, miniatures and special effects for lots of commercials and a bunch of films you know and love including Holes, Windtalkers, The Alamo and more.
-Hraefn has spent a lifetime studying runes, their origins, their artistic representations and lore, and is currently in preproduction for a new program you’ll find fascinating (and possibly quite controversial) called The Rune Show.
+Hraefn has spent a lifetime studying runes, their origins, their artistic representations and academic debates about them, and is currently in preproduction for a new program you’ll find fascinating (and possibly quite controversial) called The Rune Show.

 $500 day rate